EvaMaeRey/ggplot2-extension-cookbook/README.md

   - Step 3: Pass ggproto to stat/geom/facet function
   - Step 4: Try out/test/enjoy\!

-Taking on new R users to try to do something only just felt like I was wrapping my head around was a leap of faith.
-I was very impressed with what the students were able to accomplish during a single semester, and breathed a sign of relief.
+Taking new R users into the extension space was a leap of faith.
+But I was very impressed with what the students were able to accomplish during a single semester.

-I wondered how the strategy would perform with experienced R and ggplot2 users.
-Being an academic, I wanted to assess further and I went down the route of devising a tutorial \[with assistance from independent study student Morgan Brown\] and formally getting feedback on it via focus groups and a survey, after refining the tutorial.
+And I also wondered how the strategy would perform with experienced R and ggplot2 users.
+Being an academic, I wanted to assess further and I went down the route of devising a tutorial \[with assistance from independent study student Morgan Brown, who continued to work with me for a second semester\] and formally getting feedback on it via focus groups and a survey, after refining the tutorial.

 I did some research on ggplot2 extension among ggplot2 and R ‘super